-- Medicament is a product which affects your health and its consumption contrary to instructions is dangerous for you. - Follow strictly the doctor's prescription, the method of use and the instructions of the pharmacist who sold the medicament.
-The doctor and the pharmacist are the experts in medicines, their benefits and risks. - Do not by yourself interrupt the period of treatment prescribed. - Do not repeat the same prescription without consulting your doctor. - Keep all medicaments out of the reach of children
+- A medicament is a product which affects your health, and its consumption contrary to instructions is dangerous for you. - Follow strictly the doctor's prescription, the method of use and - the instructions of the pharmacist who sold the medicament.

+The doctor and the pharmacist are experts in medicine, its benefits - Do not by yourself interrupt the period of treatment prescribed for you Do not repeat the same prescription without consulting your doctor.
+Keep all medicaments out of reach of children.

-Council of Arab Health Ministers, Union of Arab Pharmacists
+Council of Arab Health Ministers Union of Arab Pharmacists